 - Upload 6 images on your listing, each shot in a different angle.

 3. Bullet Points

 They introduced bullet points to help the reader make it easier to read.
 Rather than reading the entire article, bullets minimize the time and help them skim.
 Also, it facilitates better sales and higher conversion rates.

-For product listings, bullets must include easy-to-read and abbreviated format of your product’s benefits.
+For product listings, bullets must include an easy-to-read and abbreviated format of your product’s benefits.
 Their noticeable placements should ensure that they can be noticed easily.
-When it is utilized properly and done in the right way, they can increase your product’s discoverability and discoverability to a great extent.
+When it is utilized properly and done in the right way, it can increase your product’s discoverability and discoverability to a great extent.

 The idea here is to enhance the way people scan a specific product and focus more on their pain points.
 With bullet points, we are stopping potential shoppers from overloading with excess technical data or complicated information.

 When a potential buyer looks at your bullet points, he or she should know what you are selling and how useful your product will be after he or she purchases it from you.
 This section should be “convincing” enough for a shopper to make a move towards a purchase and make them realize that it is 100 times better than other similar products.